malyn/Enforth/DESIGN.md

 ## Workflow

-* Create sketch, bring in MFORTH and other Arduino Libraries.
+* Create sketch, bring in enforth and other Arduino Libraries.
-* Define precompiled MFORTH words.
+* Define precompiled enforth words.
   * Words for accessing library functions (FFI word; requires writing Arduino functions).
   * App-specific words -- can be written in Wiring (FFI word) or Forth (which then needs some sort of metacompiler).
 * Flash the new code.